 🛂 Understanding Digital Nomad Visas

-Imagine trading your usual work spot for a café in Lisbon or a beach in Bali.
-A Digital Nomad Visa makes this dream doable.
-It's basically a permit that lets you live and do your job legally in another country for longer than a typical tourist visa allows.
+Imagine trading your usual work spot for a cafe in Lisbon.
+Or a beach in Bali.
+A Digital Nomad Visa makes this dream real.
+It's a permit.
+It lets you live and work legally in another country.
+You can stay longer than a tourist visa allows.

 💡 Tips for Choosing the Right Destination